vadimv/server-components/README.md

                                                            .or(Path.absolute(state.name)));

 ```
-If not setup, the default state-to-path routing sets an empty path for any state.
+If not configured, the default state-to-path mapping sets an empty path for any state.

 ### Page lifecycle events

 Provide an implementation of the ``PageLifecycle`` interface as a parameter on an application's constructor.
 This allows to listen to the SPA page's lifecycle events:
 - before the page is created
 - after the page is closed

 ```java